oracle/terraform-kubernetes-installer/README.md

 ##### _Private_ Network Access

-If `network_access=private`, instances in the cluster's control plane and their Load Balancers will be provisioned in _private_ subnets.
+When `control_plane_subnet_access=private` and `k8s_master_lb_access=private`, control plane instances and the Kubernetes Master Load Balancer are provisioned in _private_ subnets.
 In this scenario, we will also set up an instance in a public subnet to perform  Network Address Translation (NAT) for instances in the private subnets so they can send outbound traffic.
-If your worker nodes need to accept incoming traffic from the Internet, an additional Load Balancer will need to be provisioned in the public subnet to route traffic to workers in the private subnets.
+ If your worker nodes need to accept incoming traffic from the Internet, an additional front-end Load Balancer will need to be provisioned in the public subnet to route traffic to workers in the private subnets.

-The following input variables are used to configure the inbound security rules for the NAT instance and any other instance or front-end Load Balancer in the public subnet:
+The following input variables are used to configure the inbound security rules for the NAT instance(s) and any other instance or front-end Load Balancer in the public subnet:

 name                                | default                 | description
 ------------------------------------|-------------------------|------------
-public_subnet_ssh_ingress           | 0.0.0.0/0               | A CIDR notation IP range that is allowed to SSH to instances in the public subnet (including the NAT instance) public_subnet_http_ingress          | 0.0.0.0/0               | A CIDR notation IP range that is allowed access to port 80 on instances in the public subnet public_subnet_https_ingress         | 0.0.0.0/0               | A CIDR notation IP range that is allowed access to port 443 on instances in the public subnet natInstanceShape                    | VM.Standard1.1          | OCI shape for the optional NAT instance.
-Size according to the amount of expected _outbound_ traffic from nodes and pods nat_instance_ad1_enabled            | true                    | whether to provision a NAT instance in AD 1 (only used when network_access=private) nat_instance_ad2_enabled            | false                   | whether to provision a NAT instance in AD 2 (only used when network_access=private) nat_instance_ad3_enabled            | false                    | whether to provision a NAT instance in AD 3 (only used when network_access=private)
+public_subnet_ssh_ingress           | 0.0.0.0/0               | A CIDR notation IP range that is allowed to SSH to instances in the public subnet (including NAT instances) public_subnet_http_ingress          | 0.0.0.0/0               | A CIDR notation IP range that is allowed access to port 80 on instances in the public subnet public_subnet_https_ingress         | 0.0.0.0/0               | A CIDR notation IP range that is allowed access to port 443 on instances in the public subnet natInstanceShape                    | VM.Standard1.1          | OCI shape for the optional NAT instance.
+Size according to the amount of expected _outbound_ traffic from nodes and pods nat_instance_ad1_enabled            | true                    | whether to provision a NAT instance in AD 1 (only used when control_plane_subnet_access=private) nat_instance_ad2_enabled            | false                   | whether to provision a NAT instance in AD 2 (only used when control_plane_subnet_access=private) nat_instance_ad3_enabled            | false                   | whether to provision a NAT instance in AD 3 (only used when control_plane_subnet_access=private)

 *Note*

-If `network_access=private`, you do not need to set the etcd, master, and worker security rules since they already allow all inbound traffic between instances in the VCN.
+When `control_plane_subnet_access=private`, you do not need to set the etcd, master, and worker security rules since they already allow all inbound traffic between instances in the VCN.

+##### _Private_ and _Public_ Network Access

+It is also valid to set `control_plane_subnet_access=private` while keeping `k8s_master_lb_access=public`.
+In this scenario, instances in the cluster's control plane will still provisioned in _private_ subnets and require NAT instance(s).
+However, the Load Balancer for your back-end Kubernetes Master(s) will be launched in a public subnet and will therefore be accessible over the Internet if the inbound security rules allow.

+*Note*

+When `control_plane_subnet_access=private`, you still cannot SSH directly into your instances without going through a NAT instance.

 #### Instance Shape and Placement Configuration
 name                                | default                 | description